Guide · Finance operations

 How to automate your billing operations with AI — without losing control.

 Billing is repetitive, monthly, and unforgiving of small errors — which makes it one of the best places to put AI to work.
-Here's what to automate first, the controls that keep it safe, and the time savings to expect, based on a real finance-team engagement.
+Here's what to automate first, the controls that keep it safe, and how to evaluate a clearly labeled illustrative time-savings model.

 • Human approvalQA, sign-off, and an audit trail kept in the loop